Last updated on: May 29, 2026

 I have the authority to bind Medisca Pharmaceutique Inc.

-Full Name: Tony Dos Santos
+Full Name: Antonio Dos Santos

-Date: 28 May 2024
+Date: 29 May 2026

 To contact Medisca, please click here.